 The clinical efficacy of S. boulardii has shown mixed results in a number of reviews and meta-analyses of randomized, controlled trials of CDI.
 Dendukuri et al[185] concluded that the “studies conducted to date provide insufficient evidence for the routine clinical use of probiotics to prevent or treat CAD”.
 Szajewski et al[186] found a reduction in antibiotic associated diarrhea of 57%, but no reduction in CDI.
 Katz in reviewing the use of probiotics for the prevention of CDI developed a proposed guideline which noted no evidence to support efficacy in the primary prevention of C. difficile , but suggested that “S. boulardii can be used to decrease recurrences of C. difficile ”[187].
 McFarland et al[188] found that S. boulardii was not effective in preventing recurrence after an initial episode of CDI.
 The authors did find, however, a 50% reduction among patients who had had a previous recurrence.
 A second study of the use of S. boulardii in patients with recurrent CDI confirmed a decrease in recurrences, but only when combined with a high dose of oral Vancomycin (500 mg qid).
 There was no reduction in recurrent CDI with lower doses of vancomycin or metronidazole[189].
 McFarland later conducted a meta-analysis and noted that “from six randomized trials, probiotics had significant efficacy for CDD“[190].
 Unfortunately, he combined the 2 studies using S. boulardii with studies using a variety of Lactobacillus preparations, which could lead to significant misinterpretation of the data.
 As noted by Gerding; “A recent meta-analysis suggested that probiotics are effective; nevertheless, because of the heterogeneity of study methods and patient populations, it is not scientifically possible to conduct a meta-analysis of findings in the probiotic literature”[191].

 Another aspect of S. boulardii in the treatment or prevention of CDI is the risk for adverse events.
 While generally considered safe, there have been increasing reports of fungemia due to S. boulardii, especially in those with intravascular catheters and antibiotic therapy.
 Of the 37 patients with S. boulardii fungemia in one report, use of S. boulardii as a probiotic was considered to be the source of infection in 64%[192].
 Of note, an additional five cases were reported in patients who were not receiving a probiotic.
 In these cases, there was evidence of healthcare associated acquisition from other patients who were being treated with S. boulardii.
 The authors suggested that special caution should be taken with probiotics in critically ill and immunocompromised patients.
 Segarra-Newnham in a review of the use of probiotics for CDI concluded that “there were numerous unanswered questions”[193].
-She also noted that “given the potential for complications in debilitated immunosuppressed patients, the risk may outweigh the benefits.”
+She also noted that “given the potential for complications in debilitated immunosuppressed patients, the risk may outweigh the benefits”.
 Czerucka went even further suggesting “the presence of indwelling catheters is a contraindication for the administration of S. boulardii”[182].
 Further evidence that the safety of probiotics cannot be assumed comes from a recent double blind, placebo controlled trial of a multispecies probiotic (mostly Lactobacillus sp. and Bifidobacterium sp.) in the treatment of severe acute pancreatitis[194].
 In the probiotic group, 16% of patients died vs 6% in the placebo group.
 Nine patients (8 with fatal outcomes) developed bowel ischemia.
 Eight involved the small bowel.
-The authors concluded “probiotics can no longer be considered to be harmless adjuncts to enteral alimentation, especially in critically ill patients.”
+The authors concluded “probiotics can no longer be considered to be harmless adjuncts to enteral alimentation, especially in critically ill patients”.